atoponce/deckware/README.md

 A sufficiently shuffled deck of 54 playing cards produces log2(54!) ~= 237.0638 bits of entropy.
 Deckware uses [Lehmer Code][5] to assign a unique number to every possible permutation in 54 factorial (54!).
-However, to remain uniform, any identifier that is larger than 2^237-1 is rejected, and the user will need to reshuffle the deck.
-This is expected to happen about 1 in every 25 shuffles.

 The HTML tool does not use any cookies, local storage, or any other method of persistent data.
 It is strongly recommend that you thoroughly shuffle the deck, or order the deck after retrieving your hexadecimal output to destroy the key.
 Reloading the browser should also be done for the same reason.

-The entirety of the randomness extraction is
+The entirety of the randomness extraction is:

 ```javascript
 function factorial(n) {